vc-adams/Idaho_Wildfires_Dashboard/README.md

 1. 1.88 Million US Wildfires available from Kaggle <br/>
 - Data for the project will be refined given the number and volume of data exceeding 1,213,546 fires and burning 140,132,509 acres over a 24 year period. <br/>
 - Current proposed data set to focus on .... which results in a refined fire count of .... representing ....of the total acreage burned. <br/>
+2. Weather data will be called via API from https://weatherstack.com/ <br/>

 # Example of Figures<br/>
 1. 1 <br/>